 Constrain bones to move on specified plane.

-Disable physics simulation automatically if character is far from camera or player.
+Disable physics simulation automatically if the character is far from camera or player.

 If there is no reference object, default main camera is used.